Hyderabad Police stop commuters to check phones for chats about drugs

 The police have no right to randomly check phones, a Telangana High Court lawyer pointed out.

-The Hyderabad Police have started stopping commuters on roads and checking their phones for chats related to drugs, The News Minute reported on Thursday.
+The Hyderabad Police are stopping commuters on roads and checking their phones for chats related to drugs, The News Minute reported on Thursday.

 Purported videos from Hyderabad, shared on Twitter, showed commuters apparently unlocking their phones and handing them over to the police.